fosuniverse/oscghana-website/README.md

 npm run develop
 ```

-*Gatsby will start a hot-reloading development environment accessible by default at localhost:8000*
+*Gatsby will start a hot-reloading development environment accessibles by default at localhost:8000*

 - Create a production build